 Currently, commercial development activities are focused on establishing large-scale distribution networks and providing a broad portfolio of animal health products to tackle economically important diseases for resource-poor livestock keepers.

-The overall objective of the commercial development function is therefore to demonstrate that the smallholder sector is a viable market segment that can be commercially targeted for profit.
-In this way, hundreds of millions of smallholders around the world can have access to affordable and vitally needed agricultural inputs – livestock vaccines and medicines.
+GALVmed’s commercial development function will continue to test and demonstrate the underlying business case for the establishment of distribution networks for the smallholder segment.
+With the animal health industry fully engaged in this way, hundreds of millions of smallholders around the world can have access to affordable and vitally needed agricultural inputs – livestock vaccines and medicines.